 1/4 teaspoon cayenne

-Thick sliced french baguette bread, toasted, rubbed with cut cloves of garlic, and drizzled with olive oil
+Thick sliced french baguette bread, toasted, rubbed with cut cloves of garlic, and drizzled with olive oil.
+Or, use your garlic press and make a slurry of olive oil to brush on the bread.

 Some fresh lemon slices